ahamlinman/slackbridge/README.md

 ## Setup

 To use slackbridge, you must obtain a Slack API token and make it available through the `SLACK_TOKEN` environment variable.
-All subcommands also require a 9-character channel ID, which can be obtained from the URL path when viewing Slack in a browser.
-This is _not_ the same as the channel name.
+Many subcommands also require a 9-character channel ID, which can be obtained from the URL path when viewing Slack in a browser.
+This is _not_ the same as the user-visible channel name.

 ## Usage